rhoover/eleventy-json-ld/README.md

-# Generate and print structured data in Eleventy without a plugin
+# Generate and Print Structured Data in Eleventy Without a Plugin

 [Eleventy](https://www.11ty.dev/) workflow/technique to generate JSON-LD [structured data](https://schema.org/) all by yourself, without any plugins or third-party libraries.